Amiens: Literature

 Born in Sainte-Anne district in 1885, Roland Dorgelès published Les Croix de bois in 1919.
 A masterpiece written from his notes taken at the Front, the novel won the Prix Femina the same year.
 Though capable of obtaining the Prix Goncourt, it was beaten by À l'ombre des jeunes filles en fleurs by Marcel Proust, 6 votes against 4.
 A member of the Académie Goncourt in 1929, he was elected president in 1954 until his death in 1973.

 In 1926, the Amiens native Henri Deberly, won the Prix Goncourt with Le Supplice de Phèdre, a novel inspired by his home city.

 Cinema

-Several films or scenes from films were shot in Amiens and its surroundings.
+Many films or scenes from films were shot in Amiens and its surroundings.